taniarascia/taniarascia.com/content/posts/2019-04-25-using-react-router-spa.md

 </Switch>
 ```

-This would ensure that `taniarascia.com/categories` would go to a page listing all categories, but `taniarascia.com/categories/javascript` would go to a completely different template for the inidiviual category listing.
+This would ensure that `taniarascia.com/categories` would go to a page listing all categories, but `taniarascia.com/categories/javascript` would go to a completely different template for the individual category listing.

 ## Link